 LAST UPDATED ON

-Brazilian shrimp stuffed pumpkin (Camarão na Moraga) is the perfect dish to serve at any fall dinner party!
+Brazilian stuffed pumpkin recipe (Camarão na Moraga) is the perfect comfort fall Sunday dinner idea!

 Before starting this blog, Brazilian food meant one thing to me.